 - " Employment is another important variable in consumer sentiment composition. - It continued to take a hard beating, similar to other components.
-While current situation recorded a new low, future expectations improved. - " The "current employment situation" comes in line with the CMIE report, which showed the total unemployment rate rising again in August after falling in July (refer to the previous page).
+While the current situation recorded a new low, future expectations improved. - " The current employment situation is in contrast with the CMIE data, which showed the total unemployment rate falling in September after rising in August.